PatrickJungGermany/Optimizing-Initial-Feature-Mapping-Variables-from-Given-Designs-via-Tracking/README.md

 Note: The generation of density XML files requires an external CFS solver.
 The reconstruction framework itself operates on existing density files.
+IPOPT must be installed separately on your system before installing cyipopt.